doctorfree/nvim-lazyman/README.md

 echo "Cloning nvim-lazyman configuration into $HOME/.config/nvim-lazyman" git clone https://github.com/doctorfree/nvim-lazyman $HOME/.config/nvim-lazyman export NVIM_APPNAME="nvim-lazyman"
-nvim --headless "+Lazy! install" +qa nvim
+nvim --headless "+Lazy! sync" +qa nvim
 ```

 #### Neovim 0.8 and earlier

-**[Note:]** Current Lazyvim bootstrap will install the latest version of
+**[Note:]** Current Lazyman bootstrap will install the latest version of
-Neovim even if an older version is already installed, making the following
+Neovim even if an older version is already installed.
-notes on Neovim 0.8 and earlier no longer relevant.

-Users of Neovim 0.8 and earlier can install and initialize `nvim-lazyman`
+Users of Neovim 0.8 and earlier can manually install and initialize
-following these instructions:
+`nvim-lazyman` following these instructions:

 - Backup any existing Neovim configuration, state, and installed plugins